khmarbaise/jdk9-jlink-jmod-example/maven-example/README.md

 Overview
 --------

-This contains a multi module build which comprises of two jmod modules.
+This contains a multi module build which comprises of two jmod modules and a simple `jar` module.

-Those jmods modules will be linked together into a single runtime image in the mod-jlink area.
+Those modules will be linked together into a single runtime image in the mod-jlink area.

-You can start the created image by:
+You can start the different test programs from the different modules by using the following calls:

     cd mod-jlink/target/jlink/
     bin/java com.soebes.example.nine.two.Main